Chihuahua (long coat)

 Photos displayed courtesy of Monica Giordano, Chihuahua Palace, Quebec

 The dogs appear to have an “apple head”.
 That is, the head is rounded with close-set eyes, and relatively short ears and legs.
-Although the Canadian breed standard recognizes only the Apple head, there is a second type particularly popular in the United States that is knows as the “deer head” Chihuahua.
+Although the Canadian breed standard recognizes only the Apple head, there is a second type particularly popular in the United States that is known as the “deer head” Chihuahua.
 Deer heads have flat-topped heads, more widely set eyes, larger ears, and longer, more slender legs.

-This is a lively, alert, affectionate breed, who wants to go everywhere with his owner.
+This is a lively, alert, affectionate dog, who wants to go everywhere with his owner.
 This has given rise to the nickname, “Velcro pet”!
 Chihuahuas want to be petted, talked to, and spoiled constantly.
 Having a strong dash of “terrier attitude”, Chihuahuas make good watchdogs.
 They like to show who’s boss and are often quite yappy.
 His personality has led to another affectionate nickname given to him in his home country, “the Mexican Rottweiler”!

 The breed standard notes that the Chihuahua has a “saucy” expression, and his bright eyes, dainty lines, and perky appearance endear him to many.
 He does best if socialized early and is definitely an indoor dog.